fanfeilong/exceltk/README.md

   - Empty columns on the right side will be **trimed**, which is **detected** by the first 100 rows.
   - Support parse sheet to markdown inner clipboard directly.
   - Support set the precision of decimal
+  - Support to set markdown table aligin
+  - Convert newline in cell text into `<br/>`

 ### Useage:
   - `exceltk.exe -t md -xls example.xls`